Bolyarska/phplibrary/README.md

 <h1>Library Management System</h1>

-This project was developed using the Yii2 framework, designed to facilitate the management of a physical library's operations.
-The website is fully responsive, ensuring an optimal user experience across all devices.
+This project was developed using the Yii2 framework and was designed to facilitate the management of a physical library's operations.

 <h2>Overview of Features</h2>